-You'll tune the batter drumhead first (the drumhead that you hit).
+You'll tune the batter (top) drumhead first (the drumhead that you hit).
 Stop the resonant head from interfering by resting it on the drum stool.

 Seat the drumhead.
 Press in the center and around the edge to ensure the head fits snug against the bearing edge.
-Without the drumhead making good bearing edge contact, it is be hard (or impossible) to tune.
+Without the drumhead making good bearing edge contact, it will be hard (or impossible) to tune.
 Don't worry if the head makes cracking noises, this is normal!

 If you've removed the drumhead completely, put on the hoop and insert the tuning rods into each lug.

 Finger-tighten each tuning rod (screw it as tight as you can with only your fingers).
 Double-check the ones you've already done (they can usually be tightened more)...
 This ensures each rod starts with the same amount of tension.
 Even tension around the drumhead is the key to good drum tuning!

 Listen to the drum as you're tuning it.
 Each time you've turned all of the rods, check how it sounds.

 Continue to tighten each rod.
 1/2 turns if you're still far from your desired sound, otherwise 1/4 or 1/8 turns as you get closer to the pitch you want.

 Experiment - if you're unsure of what sound you want, listen to what your drum can do.

 Find out how your drums sound at low, medium and high tuning.

 Check the pitch of each rod once you're close to the sound you want.
 Dampen the center of the drumhead with your finger and lightly tap the head a few inches in from each rod (with the drum key).
 You'll probably notice some of them will be higher/lower in pitch.
 Mismatched rod tunings will give strange overtones: